YaelDillies/LeanCamCombi/README.md

 * Discrete calculus
 * The Birkhoff representation theorem, categorical version
 * The Minkowski-Carathéodory theorem
+* Approximate subgroups
+* Chevalley's theorem about constructible sets

 ### Current content

-The following topics are covered in LeanCamCombi and could be upstreamed to mathlib.
+The following topics are covered in LeanCamCombi and could be upstreamed to Mathlib.

 * Kneser's addition theorem
 * The Sylvester-Chvatal theorem
 * Containment of graphs
-* Incidence algebras

 The following topics are archived because they are already covered by mathlib, but nevertheless display interesting proofs:
 * The Cauchy-Davenport theorem for `ℤ/pℤ` as a corollary of Kneser's theorem.